 A Little Piece of Advice to Travel an Entire Country on Horseback

 If I have one piece of advice for anyone, its to do it while you can.
 Life is too short.
 You never know what’s around the corner.
 I know it’s obvious and bit cliché, but it’s also true.
-I’ve worked as a carer, tending to the elderly, the sick and the dying and that has taught me that life is short and time is precious, that you never know what’s around the corner and not to take time or health for granted.
+I’ve worked as a carer, tending to the elderly, the sick and the dying and that has taught me that life is short and time is precious.
+You never know what’s around the corner and not to take time or health for granted.

-For more practical advice and inspiration, check out the Long Riders’ Guild and buy the Horse Travel Handbook by CuChulaine O’Reilly.
+For more practical advice and inspiration, check out the Long Riders’ Guild.
+I also recommend to buy the Horse Travel Handbook by CuChulaine O’Reilly.
 It contains all the best, most comprehensive information and advice on doing long distance journeys on horseback.

 To follow Cathleen’s adventures or get in touch with her you can follow her Facebook page “A Strange Request”.

 Furthermore, Cathleen wrote a book about this epic ride.
 All her experiences and learnings on how to travel an entire country on horseback are in there.
 The book tells “the story of one woman’s journey of self-discovery, courage, determination, and encounters with the better side of human nature.”
 Order your copy right away: “Before Winter Comes: A Journey on Horseback from Scotland to Cornwall”.